haired/reformless/README.md

 # Introduction
 Right, so here is another form library.
 I heard you!
-But … After I spent some time with Reactive Form in angular, I was searching for a way to make form easier to use, without all the boilerplate we use to have in react.
+But … I was searching for a way to make form easier to use, without all the boilerplate we use to have in react.

 # Installation